-A. Most people pay for the cost of Assisted Living with their own assets.
+Most people pay for the cost of Assisted Living with their own assets.
 This is often called “private pay”.
 Many long-term care insurance policies will help pay for Assisted Living, while veterans and their surviving spouses may qualify for Aid and Attendance Benefit through the Veteran’s Administration.
-Following two years of private pay, our licensed communities accept Medicaid Waiver on a limited basis.
+Following two years of private pay, some of our communities may accept payment from government funded programs on a limited basis.
 Medicare does not cover the cost of Assisted Living.

-Long-term care insurance policies vary as do State and Federal regulations that relate to available benefits.
+Long-term care insurance policies and government funded programs vary, as do State and Federal regulations that relate to available benefits.
 If you have any questions about payment and benefits, please contact us for more information.

 Yes, our residents may choose their own health care provider.
 It is their right.